DRAMatic Speedup: Accelerating HE Operations on a Processing-in-Memory System: Background

 \subsection{HE Schemes}

 Current practical HE schemes are based on the Learning With Errors (LWE) or Ring Learning With Errors (RLWE) problem and use noisy polynomials as ciphertexts.
-RLWE based HE schemes like BFV \cite{C:Brakerski12,EPRINT:FanVer12} and BGV \cite{ITCS:BraGenVai12} operate on polynomial rings denoted as $\Z_q[x]/(x^n+1)$, \ie, the ring of integer polynomials modulo the polynomial $x^n+1$ and with coefficients modulo $q$ (other rings are possible, but this is the most popular choice).
+RLWE based HE schemes like BGV \cite{ITCS:BraGenVai12} operate on polynomial rings denoted as $\Z_q[x]/(x^n+1)$, \ie, the ring of integer polynomials modulo the polynomial $x^n+1$ and with coefficients modulo $q$ (other rings are possible, but this is the most popular choice).
 Ciphertexts then consist of two or more such polynomials.
 The two main operations on ciphertexts, which make the schemes homomorphic, require polynomial addition and polynomial multiplication.
 It may also be required to perform polynomial modulus and coefficient modulus operations, to ensure that the ciphertexts stay within the relevant polynomial ring.
-Other HE schemes like Torus Fully Homomorphic Encryption (TFHE) \cite{JC:CGGI20} or CKKS \cite{AC:CKKS17} also exist, but are not the focus of this work.